fvwmorg/fvwmorg.github.io/Wiki/Irc/HashFvwmFAQ/index.md

 ## Are the conversations that take place in \#fvwm logged?
 If so, are they available for viewing?

-Any public channel on freenode is potentially logged.
+Any public channel on IRC is potentially logged.
 That is to say, it's either the intent of the channel from the outset that the entire conversation is logged and made publicly available, or, as is the case for
 \#fvwm, individuals log conversations.